-- Change small but important details in the different versions so that although problems appear to be the same at a glance, copying can be detected through a cheater’s use of the specific details from the other version.
+- Change small but important details in the different versions so that problems appear to be the same at a glance but copying can be detected through a cheater’s use of specific information from another version.

 Before the Test Begins

 - As students file into the classroom, hand each an exam and point to where you would like them to sit.
 This helps to split up friends, who often come in together and are more likely to cheat off each other.

 - Instruct students that they are not permitted to sit next to friends or study partners.